Ir al contenido principal

 Photography: The Deeptography

-Now, if you're going to get married in a typical Bong style or you are invited to your best friend's Biye, it's a good idea to know a little bit about the traditions because Bengali weddings are not just about draping a red and white saree and eating lots of fish and sweets (even though those are significant parts of Bengali weddings too)!
+Now, suppose you're going to get married in a typical Bong style or you are invited to your best friend's Biye.
+In that case, it's a good idea to know a little bit about the traditions because Bengali weddings are not just about draping a red and white saree and eating lots of fish and sweets (even though those are significant parts of Bengali weddings too)!

 So, here's an authentic and detailed walk-through of what happens at a typical Bengali wedding.
 Read on to know what to expect when you visit the next biye bari or marry in a Bengali tradition.